List of Mikoyan-Gurevich MiG-21 operators

 This article lists current and former operators of the Mikoyan-Gurevich MiG-21.

 Current operators

 Angola

-Angolan Air Force (FAPA-DAA).
+Angolan Air Force (FAPA-DAA): 23 in service as of 2023.

 The first MiG-21 deliveries to Angola included 12 MiG-21MFs, delivered from the USSR starting in January 1976.
 They belonged to a unit entirely staffed by Cubans.
-In 1981-1982, 20 MiG-21PFM fighters were delivered second-hand from the USSR, as well as two MiG-21UM trainers.
+In 1981–1982, 20 MiG-21PFM fighters were delivered second-hand from the USSR, as well as two MiG-21UM trainers.
 In 1983, 30 MiG-21bis were delivered, followed by another 32 in 1984.
 Two MiG-21R reconnaissance aircraft were also delivered during the same period.
 They have been reported as having been phased out of service by 2007, although Flight International claimed that 23 MiG-21s remained active in December 2021.

 MiG-21s served with the following units: